 Caramel-Cookie Cheesecake Pie

-Satisfy the kid in you with this quick twist on cheesecake, starring chopped Twix bars (assuming you managed not to eat them all immediately).
+Satisfy the kid in you with this quick twist on cheesecake, starring chopped Twix bars (assuming you managed to leave some leftover candy behind).
 Just five ingredients stand between you and the crunchy, creamy, chocolate-y dessert, which you can bake in a pie pan (no springform pan required).
 Though the recipe calls for “fun” size bars, you can substitute full-size—just keep in mind the total cup measurements listed in the recipe.
 Though a chocolate cookie pie crust tastes great in this dessert, feel free to use a graham cracker crust instead, which is easy to make and tastes incredible.

 This three-ingredient treat is genius: it’s cute, it’s colorful, and it will use up all of the kids’ leftover Skittles.
 Have the kids help you make the meringues—they’ll have fun watching the egg whites transform into stiff, glossy peaks.
 The key to a perfect meringue is baking low and slow—that is, keeping the oven temperature low, and baking for 1½ to 2 hours.
 This technique ensures that the meringues have a crisp outer coating and a slightly chewy center.
 Use this recipe throughout the year with whatever ingredients you want to use up, whether it’s a handful of nuts or leftover chocolate chips.